 - i.
 Any person must obtain a Tree Removal Permit from the City prior to the removal of any Tree in the City. - ii.
-A tree removal permit is not required for trees listed on the exempt tree in the Site Design Criteria Manual.

-iii.
-A tree removal permit is not required for trees less than five (5) inches in diameter, that are located on property 2 acers or less where an occupied single-family or two-family dwelling exists.
+A Tree Removal Permit is not required for Trees less than five (5) inches DBH, that are located on lots or parcels 2 acres or less where an occupied single-family or two-family dwelling exists.